swankim1159/Optimization_practice/README.md

 set, replace the local modules with the versions available from the course repository or adjust `autils.load_data` accordingly.

+## Dataset loading

+The notebook relies on a helper function `load_data()` located in `dataset.py`.
+When executed, this function downloads the MNIST dataset via Keras, normalizes the images to the range `[0, 1]` and returns the digit images together with their labels.
+No manual dataset preparation is required as the dataset is fetched automatically.

 # Personal Lesson
 Gradient Descent is an effective tool, but it is not always the best solution for optimization.
 Consider other optimization methods if results are unsatisfactory.